-Tis the season of summer internships!
-Didn’t land one this year?
+Didn’t land an internship for the summer, or did you get your offer rescinded?
 Don’t worry, you can get ahead of the next application season!

 It’s been a minute since I was a serial intern (something I documented in my last blog).
 I transferred to a college in New York City to have greater access to the companies of my dreams (I consider kicking my interning off with Marc Jacobs a pretty good start).

 Wondering where to find these internships?
 Here are some of my suggestions:

 Author's note: Since originally sharing this post, there's been a shift to virtual internships with everything going on in the world.
 Feel free to browse the below resources keeping in mind that travel might not be a reality this summer!

 I’ve met Lauren Berger (the Intern Queen herself) a couple of times over the years, and she is such a passionate businesswoman.
 Keeping her experience in mind, she created a job board for all sorts of internships, from magazines to finance.
 There are also virtual internships listed on the site, so don’t worry – you can still gain valuable experience independent of your location.

 This community has a ton of listings, mostly focused on media positions for young professionals.
 You can narrow the options down to the type of internship, too, like paid or college credit.
 I would keep refreshing this site, ESPECIALLY if you’re looking for paid internships because for obvious reasons, those go FAST.

 Full disclosure – these listings are for experience/school credit ONLY.
 Sometimes you’ll be able to stumble upon positions that offer stipends.
 Often these positions are at some very in-demand fashion houses, and as a result, if you’re looking solely for paid positions, look elsewhere.
 Right now fashion is pulling back on budgets and resources, so something to consider when searching!